Thank you for your interest in Manzanita School!

 The Manzanita Admissions Process Involves the Following Steps

-Tour: Parents participate in a 90-minute Small Group Tour of the school.
-This is booked by invitation once the Admissions Inquiry is completed.
+Parent Information Meeting: Parents are invited to visit Manzanita for a 90-minute presentation and brief tour of the school.
+This is booked by invitation once the Admissions Inquiry is submitted.
 (Required Step)

 Open House: Prospective families attend one of our scheduled weekend Open Houses.
 This is the best opportunity for both parents and student to learn about the school.
-The next available Open House is To Be Announced.
-Please RSVP to email@example.com.
+Open House events have not yet been scheduled.
+For information, please send your inquiry to firstname.lastname@example.org.

 Interview: Parent-Student Admissions Interview; a one-hour visit in which parents and students are interviewed separately.
 (Required Step)